Gencarelli & Rimassa Law

 How Do Dog Bite Settlements Work in New Jersey?

-• Post proper warning signs
+• Post proper warning signs on their property

-• Keep the pet locked or restricted
+• Keep the dog indoors or restricted to indoor areas

 An investigation is then conducted for collecting information about the owner of the dog as well as the dog which include information about whether the dog has been vaccinated or not, if the dog suffers from any contagious infections, and so on.
-Also, the evidence for supporting and proving the victim’s claim is sought during the procedure.
+Also, the evidence for supporting and proving the victim’s claim is sought during the police investigation.

 Post-investigation, a hearing is held to address the matter.
 If the court concludes in favor of the victim, the dog owner can be ordered by the court to pay for the compensations;